AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/formatstring0.md

   2. https://owasp.org/www-community/attacks/Format_string_attack

 ## Errors Made
 Honestly, the options that I had to enter I just did hit and trial there.
-I entered a variety of combinations before I got the right one.
+I entered a variety of combinations before I got the right one
+I should have realised I just need the option with % sign in it to cause a format string vulnerability.